What are the statistics and what do they show?

 Why do we need enforcement of 40 km/h speed zones?

 These road safety camera sites are located in places with high pedestrian concentrations, namely strip shopping zones and school zones.
 There are clear road safety benefits to using road safety cameras to enforce 40 km/h speed limits.
 While there are benefits to driver and passengers, the primary road safety benefit is to pedestrians.
-Research shows that a pedestrian struck by a vehicle travelling at 60 km/h is unlikely to survive, whereas a pedestrian struck at 40 km/h has a much greater chance of survival.
+Research shows that a pedestrian struck by a vehicle travelling at 60 km/h is unlikely to survive, whereas a pedestrian struck by a vehicle travelling at 40 km/h (or lower) has a much greater chance of survival.

-Automated speed enforcement in 40 km/h zones provides significant deterrence against speeding in those zones and contributes to a reduction in pedestrian road trauma.
-Over the last ten years on average there were 47 pedestrian fatalities and more than 690 pedestrians seriously injured in Victoria each year.
+Road safety camera speed enforcement in 40 km/h zones provides significant deterrence against speeding in those zones and contributes to a reduction in pedestrian road trauma.
+Information published by the Department of Transport indicates that, on average, over the last ten years there were 47 pedestrian fatalities and more than 690 pedestrians seriously injured in Victoria each year.
 These statistics are reported on the VicRoads website .

 Do these statistics show that people aren't getting the message about speeding?

-Compliance rates for fixed cameras show that well over 99 per cent of people who pass a fixed camera do the right thing and stay below the speed limit.
-This is consistent with results for mobile cameras, which show that 99 per cent of vehicles that pass a mobile camera site are driving below the speed limit.
+Compliance rates for fixed cameras show that well over 99 per cent of vehicles that pass a fixed camera are at or below the speed limit.
+This is consistent with results for mobile cameras, which show that 99 per cent of vehicles that pass a mobile camera site are driving at or below the speed limit.

 While the majority of people do the right thing, unfortunately there will always be those who choose to flout the law and drive dangerously.
 Speeding and inappropriate travel speeds directly contribute to at least 30 per cent of deaths on Victoria's roads each year and, for these reasons, maximum speed limits exist and are enforced throughout Victoria.